digital-asset/daml/docs/source/json-api/production-setup.rst

 will re-initialize the database on startup.

-.. note:: The full list of query store configuration flags supported can be seen by running ``daml json-api --help``.
+.. note:: The full list of *Query Store* configuration flags supported can be seen by running ``daml json-api --help``.

 Security and privacy